goyalhrithik548/Article-Analyzer/README.md

 # Article Analyzer

 ## Objective
 This project involves extracting textual data from a set of URLs and performing text analysis to compute various linguistic metrics.
-The URLs are provided in an Excel file (`input.xlsx`), and the extracted data is analyzed to generate outputs in the format specified by the `Output Data Structure.xlsx` file.
+The URLs are provided in an Excel file (`input.xlsx`), and the extracted data is analyzed to generate outputs in the format specified by the `Output.xlsx` file.

 ## Data Extraction
 The goal is to extract the article title and article text from each URL, ignoring headers, footers, and other non-article content.
 The extracted text for each article is saved in a text file named after the URL_ID.